Harry Washington: Early life

 Washington was a saltwater slave (a term for American slaves born in Africa, rather than in North America), born in the Gambia River in West Africa around 1740.
 In the colony of Virginia, he was purchased in 1763 to be part of George Washington's workforce in the Great Dismal Swamp of southeastern Virginia and northeastern North Carolina.

 Washington later went to work on one of the Washington plantations in Mount Vernon, Virginia Colony.
 In 1771 he escaped from Mount Vernon and took refuge in New York, but later returned to the Washingtons.
 He had been working in the stables at Mount Vernon, caring for Washington's horses, when he fled again in 1776 to join the Virginia Ethiopian Regiment, made up of escaped slaves and established by Royal Governor Lord Dunmore during the American Revolutionary War.
 Dunmore had recruited slaves of rebel masters, promising them freedom if they joined the British military effort.

 American Revolutionary War

 Moving to New York in late 1776, Washington served as corporal in the Loyalist Black Pioneers, attached to a British artillery unit and part of the British forces in Governor Lord Dunmore's fleet.
 The British occupied New York City through much of the war.

 At the end of the American Revolution, Washington was one of about 3,000 Black Loyalists evacuated from New York by the British and resettled in Nova Scotia.
 The Crown granted the Loyalists land there.
-When Sir Guy Carleton's officials included him on the list for evacuation in the "Register of Negroes", Washington gave his age as forty-three and said he had fled Mount Vernon in 1776.
+When Sir Guy Carleton's officials included him on the list for evacuation in the Book of Negroes, Washington gave his age as forty-three and said he had fled Mount Vernon in 1776.